Payment Tokenization Explained

 Tokens can be generated through mathematically reversible algorithms, one-way non-reversible cryptographic functions, or static tables mapped to randomly generated token values

 Does using tokenization make me PCI compliant?

 Employing tokenization won’t in and of itself make you PCI compliant, but it’s considered a “best practice” and can help to reduce PCI DSS scope.
 You can see the PCI Security Standards Council best practices on choosing tokenization providers here.
-But not to worry, Square provides affordable, PCI-compliant hardware and software.
+But not to worry, Square provides an affordable, PCI-compliant solution.